rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 }
 ```

-To scrape the html a dataframe list-column, just call `polite_scrape()` on the dataframe of links.
+To establish a session and scrape the html for each link into a list-column, just call `polite_scrape()` on the dataframe of links.
 Since this is scraping 33 chapters worth of html, it might take a few minutes to finish scraping.

 ```r